janet-dev/ci-milestone-project-2/TESTING.md

 This is how Jest can be used for TDD and automated testing.

+### Advantages of Automated Testing

+- Many tests can be run during a short period of time.
+- Tests, if written by the programmer, can detect errors earlier.
+- Tests can be very specific and edge cases accounted for.

+### Disadvantages of Automated Testing

+- The tests are only as good as the questions asked.
+Care has to be taken, as 'always passing' tests are possible to write.
+- The tests only check the programming function and do not test the user experience.
+Manual testing is also carried out in parallel to cover this.

 ### Installing Jest

 Jest is based on a system called Node.JS.
 There are thousands of extra packages that can be installed to extend the basic functionality of Node.
 These are installed using the Node Package Manager (NPM).